Dancing procession of Echternach

-The Procession
+Procession

 The ritual begins in the morning at the bridge over the River Sauer, with a sermon delivered by the parish priest (formerly by the abbot of the monastery).
 “Willibrordus-Bauverein” officials organise the Procession, forming several dozen alternating groups of musicians and pilgrims.
 The group then moves through the streets of Echternach towards the basilica, a distance of about 1.5 km.
 Musicians play the Sprangprozessioùn, a centuries-old tune similar to an Irish jig or reel, based on the folk song "Adam had seven sons".
 Pilgrims in rows of four or five abreast hold the ends of white handkerchiefs, and "dance" or "jump" from left to right and thus slowly move forward.

-Due to the number of pilgrims attending, it is usually well after midday before the last of the dancers reach the church.
-A large number of priests, nuns, and monks accompany the procession, and not infrequently there are several bishops as well.
+The number of pilgrims attending causes it to be usually well after midday before the last of the dancers reach the church.
+A large number of priests, nuns, and monks accompany the procession, and frequently, there are several bishops as well.
 On arrival at the church, the dance is continued past the tomb of Saint Willibrord in the crypt beneath the high altar.
 Litanies and prayers in the Saint's honour are recited, and the event concludes with a Benediction of the Blessed Sacrament.

 In the past, the dancing procession had other forms.
 At one point, the pilgrims would take three steps forward and two steps backwards, thus making five steps in order to advance one; another variation had the pilgrims repeatedly stop at the sound of a bell donated by Emperor Maximilian, falling to their knees before moving forward a few more steps.
 Again, pilgrims would crawl under a stone, facing the Cross of Saint Willibrord.
 A “cattle-bell dance” used to take place in front of the Cross, which stood in the marketplace; this was ended in 1664.